 I found it easiest to pull the extra dough away from the cut cookies before transferring the cookie rounds to the baking tray.

-Place cookies on a baking tray and then press sliced almonds onto the top of the cookies.
+Place cookies on a baking tray and then press sliced almonds onto the top of the cookies (if you want).
 If you want nut-free cookies, you could sprinkle raw sugar on top or colorful holiday sprinkles.

-Bake cookies at 350F for about 10-12 minutes or until edges are crispy.
+Bake cookies at 350F/175C for about 10-12 minutes or until edges are crispy.
 The cookies will get crispier and more flavorful as they cool.

-Follow the steps I described above through chilling the dough in the fridge.
-When you’re ready to make the cookies, take the dough out of the fridge, roll into balls (use about a Tbsp of dough for each), and place on a lined baking tray.
-Bake for 8-10 minutes.
-Let cool on a wire rack, and then dust with powdered sugar.
+Then, when you’re ready to make the cookies, take the dough out of the fridge, roll into balls (use about a Tbsp of dough for each), and place on a lined baking tray.